 But it’s not obvious, at least not to me and, apparently, many others more knowledgeable than myself.
 Violations of Bell’s Inequality confound our understanding of quantum mechanics and the world in which it lives.
 A consequence has been that at least a few scientists seem ready to believe that one, perhaps two, or maybe all four, of the following statements are false:

 1) logic is reliable and enables clear thinking about all physical phenomenon;

 2) the Universe exists independently of any conscious observer;

 3) information does not travel faster than light.

-I feel wonder when the idea sinks into my mind that one of these three seemingly self-evident and presumably true statements is, most likely, false—possibly all three—because repeated quantum experiments suggest they must be.
+I feel wonder when the idea sinks into my mind that one of these three seemingly self-evident and presumably true statements might be false—possibly all four—because repeated quantum experiments suggest they must be.
 Why don’t we hear more about it on TV and radio?